The NCAA Board of Directors serves the New College Alumni Association in carrying out its mission in support of the College.

 Hazel Bradford ’75

-Hazel Bradford is the Washington reporter for Pensions & Investments, a daily news website and print publication.
-Her previous positions included director of communications for the International Masonry Institute and Washington correspondent for McGraw-Hill publications, including Business Week and Engineering News-Record.
+Hazel Bradford is the Washington reporter for Pensions & Investments, a daily news website and print publication for institutional investors.
+Her previous positions included director of communications for the International Masonry Institute, a labor/management industry group, and Washington correspondent for McGraw-Hill publications, including Business Week and Engineering News-Record.

 Robert ‘Bob’ Freedman ’83